E2FL: Equal and Equitable Federated Learning: Experiments

-\textbf{(3)} \textbf{q-FFL improves equality while worsens equity}. q-FFL is helping the majority groups by ignoring the minorities. q-FFL is a user-level fairness framework, so it makes the results more fair compared to FedAvg in equality; however it produces more unfair results compared to equity. \textbf{(4)} \textbf{Training 10 different FLs (i.e., IFCA) is not the best situation for the minorities}.
+Our experimental results on FairMNISTRotate show that: \textbf{(1)}\textbf{ clients have motivation to participate in FL}.
+All the groups including minorities and majorities get benefit by participating in an FL framework.
+If each client wants to learn a local model on its local data, they cannot use other clients' knowledge, so their local models perform poorly. \textbf{(2)} \textbf{FedAvg gives more attention to majority groups.} FedAvg focuses on the clients from majority groups.
+Client from majority groups can get more benefit by participating in FedAvg as they have more chance to be selected in each round, so they have more impact on the global model.
+FedAvg can achieve 97.61\% mean test accuracy for all the individual clients (i.e., user-level fairness), but the mean of accuracies for groups is low as 93.89\% which shows that this learning paradigm is focusing on user-level fairness more than on group-based fairness (equity). \textbf{(3)} \textbf{q-FFL improves equality while worsens equity}. q-FFL is helping the majority groups by ignoring the minorities. q-FFL is a user-level fairness framework, so it makes the results more fair compared to FedAvg in equality; however it produces more unfair results compared in equity. \textbf{(4)} \textbf{Training 10 different FLs (i.e., IFCA) is not the best situation for the minorities}.
 It is important that all the groups in FL share their knowledge.
-Figure~\ref{fig:upper} shows that groups G1, G2, and G10 cannot get similar benefits by participating in IFCA since there is no shared knowledge, and these clients have access to limited data.
-There is another drawback for IFCA compared to \name which is communication cost. \name needs to get the binary masks compared to IFCA that needs to get actual weight parameters so \name consumes 5.99 MB compared to IFCA which needs 62.0 MB for download bandwidth.
+Figure~\ref{fig:4Loss1}c shows that groups G1, G2, and G10 cannot get similar benefits by participating in IFCA since there is no shared knowledge, and these clients have access to limited data.
+There is another drawback for IFCA compared to \name which is communication cost. \name clients need to get the binary masks compared to IFCA that they need to get actual weight parameters so \name consumes 5.99 MB compared to IFCA which needs 62.0 MB for download bandwidth.
 Additionally, IFCA cannot get benefit by our entropy approaches since they are designed for binary masks. \textbf{(5)} \textbf{\name is providing equality and equity}.
 While q-FFL reduces the variance of accuracies for all the clients by 4\% while it increases the variance between groups by 81\% compared to FedAvg.
 On the other hand our algorithm can reduce both variance of clients and groups by 93\% and 95\% respectively compared to FedAvg